CS-SI/pytest-executable/doc/usage.rst

 .. option:: --exe-default-settings PATH

-   use PATH as the yaml file with the global default test settings instead of the built-in ones
+   use PATH as the yaml file with the default test settings instead of the built-in ones

+.. option:: --exe-test-module PATH

+   use PATH as the default test module instead of the built-in one

 .. option:: --exe-report-generator PATH